 I’ve known young women who’ve had one or two relationships with young men, with the disappointments that seem normal for young adult loves.
 But I see huge numbers of middle-aged and older women who have given up on men as partners.
 Their assessments of men they’ve loved range from immature, irresponsible, clueless and deceitful to closed-off, self-centered, unstable and abusive.
 Yet they look wistfully at couples that seem happy and conclude that there just aren’t enough halfway decent men to go around.
 The Love and Power Institute is developing training for individuals and couples to address these issues directly, which can be found in our Workshops section.

 The third problem grows from the second and adds more urgency to the first.
 Since so many women’s needs for heterosexual love and emotional intimacy have been frustrated due to the mismatch in emotional relating in their lives with men, they have unconsciously sought emotional relations with their growing children well into their adulthood.
 They may be having children that contribute to overpopulation to gain some respect and intimacy they don’t get from their husbands.
-That means that if women continue their gains in pay equity and satisfying work and men and women can develop more emotional fluency and competence in relating to each other, our birth rates can continue to stabilize and thus put less pressure on planetary resources.
+That means that we need to support women’s continued gains in pay equity and satisfying work and help men and women to develop more emotional fluency and competence in relating to each other, so that our birth rates can continue to stabilize and thus put less pressure on planetary resources.
 We’re left with a final question that brings us back to where we began this blog on Joy: What’s love got to do with it?